646268653/driver_applications/README.md

-# linux_driver
-the all of drivers for touch IC
+the files is test applications functino for driver. such as touch panel, lcd scree and so on.